Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 To create a `ufunc` for a mathematical function, one needs a scalar implementation of this function in a compiled language that can be called from C. These scalar implementations are known as scalar kernels.
 Until recently, `scipy.special` had scalar kernels written in all of C, C++, Fortran 77, and Cython.
-In August of 2023, Irwin Zaid at Christ Church College Oxford proposed rewriting all of the scalar kernels in header files which could be included in both C++ and CUDA programs.
+In August of 2023, Irwin Zaid (izaid) at Christ Church College Oxford proposed rewriting all of the scalar kernels in header files which could be included in both C++ and CUDA programs.
 This would allow these special functions to be used not just in SciPy, but also GPU-aware array libraries like CuPy and PyTorch, improving special function support across array library backends.
 I was supported by the 2020 NASA ROSES grant, _Reinforcing the Foundations of Scientific Python_ (with travel and compute costs covered by the 2023 NumFocus SDG _Streamlined Special Function Development in SciPy_), to work together with Irwin to put this plan in action.
-With additional help from SciPy maintainer Ilhan Polat, who made a heroic effort to translate over twenty thousand lines of Fortran scalar kernel code to C, and contributions from other volunteers, substantial progress has been made, and we are in the process of splitting these headed into a separate library called [xsf](https://github.com/scipy/xsf/).
+With additional help from SciPy maintainer Ilhan Polat (ilayn), who made a heroic effort to translate over twenty thousand lines of Fortran scalar kernel code to C, and contributions from other volunteers, substantial progress has been made, and we are in the process of splitting these headed into a separate library called [xsf](https://github.com/scipy/xsf/).
 This is a story for another time.
 Until then, to learn more, see